learn more

 Precision on a glass thread – How micro-geometries can be captured

 <p>Size does not always matter in coordinate metrology, quite the opposite: the industrial future lies in miniaturisation.
 Intelligent micro-probe concepts are therefore increasingly in demand.
-With these, even complicated measuring tasks can be mastered.</p>
+This means that even complicated measuring tasks can be mastered.</p>

 File size: 1.65 MB